 Similar to other images, the map of OOI arrays is in the public domain and free for use.
 The map is periodically updated; the most up to date version can be downloaded here (6.8 MB).
 We ask that when using the map, you please include the following image credit: Image Credit: National Science Foundation’s Ocean Observatories Initiative

 What is the OOI?

 The National Science Foundation (NSF)-funded OOI, is a networked observatory of science-driven sensor systems that measure the physical, chemical, geological and biological variables of the ocean, seafloor, and near ocean atmosphere.
-The OOI consists of seven arrays located across the North and South Atlantic and Pacific, including one cabled, two coastal, and four global arrays.
+The OOI consists of six arrays located across the North and South Atlantic and Pacific, including one cabled, two coastal, and three global arrays.
 The OOI infrastructure is made up of 83 platforms, carrying over 830 instruments, providing over 100,000 data products.
 Greater knowledge of the ocean’s interrelated systems is vital for increased understanding of their effects on biodiversity, ocean and coastal ecosystems, ecosystem health and climate change.
 The OOI puts ocean observing data into the hands of a vast user community of oceanographers, scientists and researchers, educators and the public.

 How is the OOI Managed?